noquierouser/statamic-phone-number-fieldtype/README.md

 ### Phone Number Fieldtype

-After adding the Phone Number Fieldtype to your blueprint, when edited an entry it will display as an [International Telephone Input](https://intl-tel-input.com/).
+Once you include the Phone Number Fieldtype in your blueprint and edit an entry, it will be presented as an [International Telephone Input](https://intl-tel-input.com/) for convenient input and display.

 <img src="readme/images/entry_input.png"
     alt="Phone Number Fieldytype in Entry" />

-The country select will look like this when it is opened:
+When you open the country select, it will be displayed in the following manner:

 <img src="readme/images/entry_input_countries_select.png"
     alt="Phone Number Fieldytype with Countries select open" />

-When a user types in the input 2015550123, the fieldtype will automatically format it in E164 format +12015550123, +1 is the country code.
-The phone number will be saved to the entry in E164 format.
+When a user inputs "2015550123" into the field, the fieldtype will automatically format it into E164 format as "+12015550123", where "+1" represents the country code.
+The phone number will be saved in E164 format within the entry.

 <img src="readme/images/entry_input_number_entered.png"
     alt="Phone Number Fieldytype with number entered" />

-You will notice that if you reload the page, after saving the entry, it will format the number in the national format.
-This is fine, it knows how to handle international and national numbers based on the country selected.
+Upon reloading the page after saving the entry, you will observe that the number is automatically formatted in the national format.
+This formatting behavior is based on the selected country, allowing for proper handling of both international and national numbers.

 <img src="readme/images/entry_input_displayed_in_national_format.png"
     alt="Phone Number Fieldytype with number entered" />

 #### Fieldtype Configuration

-When you edit the Fieldtype you can configure these:
+When you edit the Fieldtype, you have the ability to configure the following options:

-- `Show Country Select` - Toggle display of the Country select.
+- `Show Country Select` - Enable or disable the display of the Country select.
 - `Initial Country` - Set an initial Country.
-- `Preferred Countries` - Set preferred Countries to display at the top in the Countries select.
+- `Preferred Countries` - Specify preferred Countries to be displayed at the top in the Countries select.
-- `Exclude Countries` - Set Countries to exclude from the Countries select.
+- `Exclude Countries` - Exclude specific Countries from being shown in the Countries select.
-- `Only Countries` - Set the only Countries to display in the Countries select.
+- `Only Countries` - Specify the only Countries to be displayed in the Countries select.

 ### Modifiers

-If you named the field handle `phone_number` then you can render the original stored E164 formatted value with:
+If you have assigned the field handle as `phone_number` or `australia_phone_number`, you can render the original stored value in E164 format using the following code:

 ```
 {{ phone_number }}